 The modeling of atmospheric turbulence for rotorcraft flight simulations has attracted much attention since the 1980s.
 The body-fixed turbulence modeling approach used for fixed-wing aircraft [1-4] was demonstrated as unsuitable for rotorcraft due to the main rotor rotational motion.
 Later, a high-fidelity blade-centered method [5, 6] was proposed by modeling turbulence components at blade segments with their cross-correlation relationships.
 However, its computational efficiency was not suitable for real-time simulation applications [7].
 McFarland and Duisenberg [8] proposed an improved structure for the turbulence modeling of rotorcraft.
 Two turbulence filters were fixed in front of the rotorcraft with the “frozen field” hypothesis and the turbulence components were transported backward to cover all of the aerodynamic elements for the forward flight of the aircraft.
 Ji et al. [9] extended this work and developed a distributed model by arranging cross-correlated filters on the front surface of the aircraft with the “frozen field” hypothesis.
 The turbulence components were convected backwards to form a three-dimensional turbulence field with the forward flight of the aircraft.
 They were produced by high-order filters with the approximate von Kármán spectra [10] and correlated by a linear transformation with the Cholesky factor.
 Anderson [11] simulated the highly structured turbulence over a clifftop using a Computational Fluid Dynamics (CFD) method.
 The CFD data were integrated into a rotorcraft model via lookup-tables of the flow field for the analysis of rotorcraft vibrations [11] and the trajectory planning of unmanned aircraft [12].
 Although CFD methods have been widely used for time-varying flow fields around man-made structures such as ships [13-15], vehicles, and buildings etc., the extensive computations required to generate the flow fields have limited their application in natural turbulence modeling for aircraft flight analysis.
 Compared to the physics-based turbulence models, the Control Equivalent Turbulence Input (CETI) models [16, 17] provide a data-driven turbulence modeling approach for rotorcraft.
 It produces extra control inputs to rotorcraft with specific power spectral densities to represent the same effect of turbulence.
 The model parameters were identified from flight test data.
 The CETI models were widely used for rotorcraft simulations at low speeds [18, 19] due to its high applicability in this range.

 Despite the wide validation and applications of the preceding turbulence models, both physics-based and data-driven models cannot capture the effect of the roughness characteristics of underlying terrains present in low-altitude turbulence regimes.
 MIL-F-8785C [20] is widely used to determine turbulent length scales and intensities, but they have only functions of altitude with a reference wind speed to quantify the vertical turbulence intensity.
 They may be sufficient for the simulation of airplanes take-off and landing on a specific terrain type of airport, however, rotorcraft often fly above terrains with completely different features.
 Recent research [21] showed that the measured length scales and intensities of the marine turbulence were different from those defined in the MIL-F-8785C.
 References [22-25] have demonstrated that both turbulence intensities and length scales were related to the roughness characteristics of the underlying terrains.
 Therefore, the current physics-based turbulence models should be updated both in terms of the turbulence intensities and length scales related to terrain roughness if they are to be used for examining rotorcraft operations in the presence of low-altitude atmospheric turbulence.
-The aforementioned CETI models are also not valid when the terrain features change since they were derived from the flight tests over a terrain with a specific roughness characteristic.
+The aforementioned CETI models are also not valid when the terrain features change since they were derived from the flight tests over terrain with a specific roughness characteristic.